justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

 </li>
 <li><a href="http://hiltmon.com/blog/2013/04/17/18-months-of-octopress/">18 Months of Octopress</a>: Nice article on why Octopress was worth the switch.
 </li>
-<li><a href="http://webdesign.tutsplus.com/tutorials/applications/getting-started-with-octopress/">Getting Started with Octopress</a>: Nice overall tutorial.
-Very current!
-   March 2013.
+<li><a href="http://odino.org/bash-aliases-for-octopress/">Shell Aliases for Octopress</a>: Save time with these shortcuts
 </li>
 </ol>